The Sephardi Jewish community:

 A few of the disorders listed are shared across several communities, particularly in North Africa.
 Some of these disorders are thought to have become common because they conferred an advantage to people who were carriers.

 Four recessive disorders are quoted by some American Jewish genetic screening centres as being shared across several non-Ashkenazi communities in the Mediterranean basin and North Africa.
 These are: beta-thalassemia, glucose-6-phosphate dehydrogenase deficiency, familial Mediterranean fever, and glycogen storage disease (type III).
-Further information about these disorders can be found via the link below:
+Further information about these disorders can be found here.

 It is important to note that disorders relevant to Sephardi Jewry are also found among many other populations in North Africa and the Mediterranean and are far from exclusively ‘Jewish’.

-In the UK, no community screening programmes exists that specifically cover disorders that affect people of Sephardi Jewish ancestry.
-However, genetic testing is available on the NHS for individuals with an increased risk of a particular disorder given they have a clear family history or valid concern about that disorder.
+In addition, genetic testing is available on the NHS for individuals with an increased risk of a particular disorder given they have a clear family history or valid concern about that disorder.

 For more information about accessing genetic testing, see the screening and testing section.